besson/rankum-ruby/README.md

 # rankum
 A tool to compare search ranks using flexible quality rank metrics.
-It helps to evaluate how good your search results are ranked when compared to a "perfect" (ideal) rank.
+It helps to evaluate how good your search results are ranked when compared to a perfect (ideal) rank.

 ## Rank Metrics